winsoft666/zoe/README.md

 vcpkg install zoe
 ```

+> If running the test case fails, check if the download link in the http_test_datas variable (test_data.h) is valid.

 ## Getting Started

 The following example uses Zoe's default configuration parameters to demonstrate how to quickly use Zoe to download file: